SNAP Benefits in Delaware: How to Apply and Qualify

 You can find your specific payment date in our Delaware deposit schedule.

-See Delaware EBT deposit schedule for 2025
+See Delaware EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Our guide covers each method for checking your EBT balance.
+Our guide covers each method for checking your EBT balance in more detail.

 Check Your Delaware EBT Balance